kpearson/kpcc-articles/README.md

 ## Todos

 * [] Add the VCR gem to reduce hits to the target API when testing.
+* [] Check how the "types" in the request are being formatted in the request service adapeter. `app/services/kpcc_api_service.rb:28`
+* [] Test for case sensitivity in search.

 ### Results Page